sigmaris/webmon/README.md

 ### Running if installed as a Python package

-First set the above environment variables then, once only, initialize the database:
+First set the above environment variables, then, once only, initialize the database:

 ```
 webmon-recorder initdb